jwjacobson/gfetch-cli/README.md

 3. Search ```gmail``` in the box and find the Gmail API, then enable it
 4. In the ```APIs & Services``` menu, click ```Credentials```, then click ```Create Credentials```, then ```OAuth Client ID```
 5. Follow the prompts to generate credentials
 6. Once you've created the credentials, you should see them on the main credentials page.
-Download the credentials JSON and save it to the location specified in the value of CREDENTIALS in your `.env` file
+Download the credentials JSON and save it as `credentials.json` in `src/gfetch/`

 ## Running gfetch
 ```bash